smartsheet-platform/smartsheet-python-sdk/README.md

 It might be tempting to skip over this section.  _Don't._  Making sense of how the SDK handles caching is going to influence the way you use the SDK.

-Whe working with the Smartsheet API, the authoratative data for the Sheet resides on a remote server accessed via calls to the API server.
+When working with the Smartsheet API, the authoratative data for the Sheet resides on a remote server accessed via calls to the API server.
 To greater or lesser extents, this SDK attemts to insulate its users from that reality.
 It does so by fetching the Sheet from the server and letting you work with the